Quantization and injective submodules of differential operator modules: Proofs

-\meno {\bf Acknowledgments.} It has been clear since the work of Lecomte and Ovsienko that the injectives of $\O(\dsl_2)$ appear in the \dog\ modules of $\Vec \bR$.
-We are grateful to V.~S.~Varadarajan for encouraging us to look for the injectives of $\O^{\dgl_m}(\dsl_{m+1})$ in the \dog\ modules of $\vrm$.
-In addition, we thank E.~Mukhin for helpful advice concerning the exposition of Section~\ref{bmaps}.
+\meno {\bf Acknowledgments.} We are grateful to V.~S.~Varadarajan for encouraging us to seek the injectives of $\O^{\dgl_m}(\dsl_{m+1})$ in the \dog\ modules of $\vrm$.
+In addition, we thank V.~Mazorchuk for helpful discussions, E.~Mukhin for advice concerning the exposition of Section~\ref{bmaps}, and the referee for improving the accessibility of the paper.